Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 How many flights have been canceled?

-More than 1,500 flights had already been canceled as of Wednesday morning, adding to the thousands of international flights that have been canceled since Sunday, according to data from FlightAware.com.
+Close to 2,000 flights have been canceled as of Wednesday afternoon UAE time, adding to the thousands of international flights that have been canceled since Sunday, according to data from FlightAware.com.

 Outside the region, other airlines continue to reroute or cancel flights that had been scheduled to fly near the conflict zone.